VyperGroup/aero/README.md

 ## Interception

 aero takes a different approach by not only completely avoiding rewrites, but also by doing all the rewrites on the frontend with no parsers!
-This allows the response times to be O(1) with no speed delay.
+This allows aero to avoid speed delays.
 It does this by intercepting requests through a service worker, where the request is routed to the while also injecting important scripts.
 This prevents the need to hook into code that previously needed to be rewritten to redirect requests saving time and resources.
 All of its conceptual methods are optimal.

 ## Extensibility